List of Diriliş: Ertuğrul characters: Ertuğrul Ghazi

 Ertuğrul Ghazi (Season 1–5), based on the historical Ertuğrul and portrayed by Engin Altan Düzyatan, is the main protagonist of the series.
 He is the third son of Süleyman Şah and the second biological son of Hayme Hatun.
 He is the half-brother of Gündoğdu Bey, the brother of Sungurtekin Bey and Dündar Bey, and the adoptive brother of Selcan, Gökçe, Turgut, Bamsı, and Doğan.
 He is the widower of Halime Hatun, the husband of İlbilge Hatun, and the father of Gündüz Bey, Savcı Bey, and Osman Bey.
 After the death of his father, he battled the invading Mongols before splitting with his brothers and leading a portion of the tribe to the western borders of the Sultanate of Rum and establishing himself as the Bey of his own Kayı tribe.
 He later became a senior operative of Sultan Alaeddin Keykubat and Sultan Gıyaseddin.
 He conquered Hanlı Pazar (public market) and earned the title of Uç Bey (margrave or principality bey) of the westernmost principality of the sultanate.
 As an Uç Bey, he conquered Karacahisar Castle.
-As a result, Sultan Alauddin Keykybat trusts him enough and gives him the lands of Domanic and Sogut.
+As a result, Sultan Alaeddin Keykubat trusts him enough and gives him the lands of Domanic and Sogut.
 He is one of the only major beys to not be corrupted by the Mongols, which leads to him being a target for Mongols.
 He returns as an old man in the sequel, Kuruluş: Osman, portrayed by Tamer Yiğit.
 He dies during a meeting of the Oghuz beys.